c-ramirez6/revature_projects/Project_B/readme.txt

 Example: if in the living room, you wanted to connect a bathroom to the south, if you name the bathroom <The Bathroom> if the living room file, it must be <The Bathroom> in its own file.

 Make sure to leave no new lines anywhere in the .txt files!

+Indicate starting room by giving the .txt file a title that will put it at the top of the folder
 ***IMPORTANT***